cmalek/django-site-multitenancy/README.md

 ]
 ```

-Add `multitenancy.middleware.SiteSelectingMiddleware` to your
+Add `crequest.middleware.CrequestMiddleware` and
-`settings.MIDDLEWARE`:
+`multitenancy.middleware.SiteSelectingMiddleware` to your `settings.MIDDLEWARE`:

 ```
 MIDDLEWARE = [